Regional parties being converted into dynastic ones, says BJP chief Nadda | Politics

 Regional parties being converted into dynastic ones, says BJP chief Nadda

-BJP national president J P Nadda on Friday said regional parties were no more serving regional aspirations but now being converted into dynastic parties.After inaugurating newly-built BJP district offices in Tamil Nadu from here, he said the BJP was fighting these dynastic parties, including the DMK, TMC and BRS in Tamil Nadu, West Bengal and Telangana, respectively.While the Congress was ruling Tamil Nadu 60 years ago, it was later uprooted, he added.How and why Congress was uprooted
+BJP national president J P Nadda said regional parties were no more serving regional aspirations but now being converted into dynastic parties.After inaugurating newly-built BJP district offices in Tamil Nadu from here on Friday, he said the BJP was fighting these dynastic parties, including the DMK, TMC and BRS in Tamil Nadu, West Bengal and Telangana, respectively.While the Congress was ruling Tamil Nadu 60 years ago, it was later uprooted, he added.How and why Congress was uprooted

 - Country: